Dollar holds steady, markets edgy ahead of Trump-Xi talks at G20

 Any weakness in June inflation data for the euro zone, set for release later on Friday, would support the argument for monetary easing.
 In May, core inflation decelerated sharply.

-Sterling was unchanged at $1.2670, on course for a 0.6% weekly decline on uncertainty about who will be Britain's next prime minister and on worries about whether the nation would be able to avoid a no-deal, chaotic exit from the European Union.
+Sterling held steady at $1.2673, on course for a 0.6% weekly decline on uncertainty about who will be Britain's next prime minister and on worries about whether the nation would be able to avoid a no-deal, chaotic exit from the European Union.